-When Google released its time-management and scheduling calendar service over a decade ago, it was a real game-changer.
+When Google released its time-management and meeting scheduler calendar service over a decade ago, it was a real game-changer.
 Sure.
 It’s a digital calendar that allows you to create and edit events with ease.
 A couple of things have changed recently.
 Here is how to change your default calendar in Google calendar.

 But, it’s also highly customizable in that you can alter the default view or when you’ll receive reminders.
 It also harnesses machine learning to make smart suggestions on when to schedule an event.
 Google Calendar also automatically events from Gmail.
 And, it can be shared with others just by adding their email address.